rubiefawn/remedy/docs/characters/heritage.md

 Not all heritages are suited for all settings.
 Each heritage has a rarity, which might restrict its availability.
 Heritage rarities are listed below:

-* <mark class="rarity-common">Common</mark>: No restrictions.
+* <mark class='mark--remedy rarity--common'>Common</mark>: No restrictions.
-* <mark class="rarity-uncommon">Uncommon</mark>: No restrictions.
+* <mark class='mark--remedy rarity--uncommon'>Uncommon</mark>: No restrictions.
 Try to avoid having more than one or two characters with this heritage in a group at a time.
-* <mark class="rarity-rare">Rare</mark>: Ask your Storyteller before creating a character with this heritage.
+* <mark class='mark--remedy rarity--rare'>Rare</mark>: Ask your Storyteller before creating a character with this heritage.
 They will probably say yes.
-* <mark class="rarity-precious">Precious</mark>: Ask your Storyteller before creating a character with this heritage.
+* <mark class='mark--remedy rarity--precious'>Precious</mark>: Ask your Storyteller before creating a character with this heritage.
 In addition, try to avoid having more than one character with this heritage in a group at a time.
-* <mark class="rarity-prime">Prime</mark>: These heritages are incredibly rare or grant powerful traits.
+* <mark class='mark--remedy rarity--prime'>Prime</mark>: These heritages are incredibly rare or grant powerful traits.
 They may be played only if the chance is offered by the Storyteller.
-* <mark class="rarity-unique">Unique</mark>: Player-made heritages have this rarity.
+* <mark class='mark--remedy rarity--unique'>Unique</mark>: Player-made heritages have this rarity.
 Before making a heritage, obtain the Storyteller's permission to make a custom heritage, and have them review and approve your custom heritage before using it.

 ## Heritage List

-### <mark class="rarity-common">Elf</mark>
+### <mark class='mark--remedy rarity--common'>Elf</mark>

 `TODO: Lore goes here`